 CAMRT Honorary Awards

 The CAMRT Honorary Awards are a collection of awards presented to members at the pinnacle of the profession.
-The winners of these awards earn the highest recognition from their association by their dedication, commitment and exceptional contributions to our profession.
-These awards were presented at the Celebration of Excellence at the 2017 CAMRT-OAMRS AGC in Ottawa.
+The recipients of these awards earn the highest recognition from their association by their dedication, commitment and exceptional contributions to our profession.
+These awards were presented at the Celebration of Excellence at the 2019 CAMRT Annual Governance Forum in Ottawa.

 Life Membership at CAMRT represents the highest form of recognition by one’s peers and is designed to honour a member of the CAMRT with distinguished service to the Association.
 A Life Member is an individual who has supported their profession and professional association at the provincial, national and international levels throughout their career, and whose leadership has served to motivate others to become involved in professional activities.